Restarting Normal Activities

 Face Coverings - Wales and England

-Face coverings will be required in all indoor public places.
-The only indoor public areas where face coverings will not be required are where you are inside a place to eat or drink, for example, cafés, restaurants and pubs.
+Face coverings are required in all indoor public places.
+The only indoor public areas where face coverings are not required are where you are inside a place to eat or drink, for example, cafés, restaurants and pubs.
 However, you will need to wear a face covering unless you are actually eating or drinking.

 Travel Restrictions - Wales and England